6 essential change management tools for 2022

 • There should be visualization tools like flowcharts and process maps.

-• Integrations are often useful and help you combine the functionality of two tools into one.
+• Integrations are often helpful and help you combine the functionality of two tools into one.

-• The pricing should be fair and include a lot of features for the money.
+• The pricing should be fair and include many features for the money.

 Without further ado, let’s look at the most effective change management tools out there today.